sgoldenlab/simba/docs/plotly_dash.md

 * ``` Group Means Title``` & ```Individual Videos Title```: For the Group Means graph, the plot title will be the Feature + "Group Means" by default (e.g. "Probability_Attack Group Means"), and for the Individual Videos graph, the plot title will be the Feature + Group by default (e.g. Probability_Attack Group_1_test).
 To set your own plot titles, type in your new titles into the respective boxes and click `SET` to change them.

-* ```Choose Font```: The default font displayed for the page is Verdana, but this can be changed using the dropdown menu as you can select from the following fonts: Verdana, Helvetica, Calibri, Arial, Arial Narrow, Candara, Geneva, Courier New, and Times New Roman.
+* ```Choose Font```: The default font displayed for the page is Verdana, but this can be changed using the dropdown menu as you can select from the following fonts: Verdana, Helvetica, Calibri, Arial, Arial Narrow, Candara, Geneva, Courier New, and Times New Roman. *Note that if you want to the new plot title to be updated with this font change, then you must click `SET` next to the title name once again to update both font and title name.

 * ```Font Size```: The default font size displayed for the page is 12 pt, but this can also be increased or decreased by either clicking on the up or down arrows, respectively, or by highlighting and typing in a new font size in the display box.